sammich/PegaStudioPro/README.md

 ## FAQs

+- **Why isn't this available in Pega Marketplace?**

+  For this component to make all these enhancements to Dev Studio like it does, it must override internal rules.

+  Pega Marketplace has been tightening up on what is allowed on it (for good reason), and it means this compoennt won't be approved to be on it.

+  Nevertheless, you may see some enhancments in this component in a future Platform update, but...until then, you can use this component right now!

 - **What environments can I use this in?**

   This is primarily a development tool, and shouldn't need to be used in non-dev environments.